tidymodels/recipes/tests/testthat/_snaps/basics.md

       Error in `recipe()`:
       ! `data` is missing with no default.

-# steps give errors when argument are misspelled
+# steps give errors when arguments are misspelled

     Code
       recipe(mpg ~ ., data = mtcars) %>% step_pca(vs, am, gear, number = 2) %>% prep()
     Condition
       Error in `step_pca()`:
       Caused by error in `prep()`:
       !
-The following argument was specified but not available: `number`.
+The following argument was specified but do not exist: `number`.

 ---